TAKE CHARGE OF YOUR FUTURE

 Typically, the question is whether in the management of his or her property, the possessor of land has acted as a reasonable person would have under all the circumstances.
 The likelihood of injury to people coming on to the property, the probable seriousness of such injury, the burden of reducing or avoiding the risk, the location of the property, and the possessor’s degree of control over the dangerous condition are among the factors to be considered by the judge or jury in evaluating the reasonableness of a defendant’s conduct.
-While this is a long list of factors, whether a defendant is held liable for the injuries sustained in a fall boils down to common sense and experience.
+While this is a long list of factors, whether a defendant is held liable for the injuries sustained in a fall typically boils down to common sense and experience.
 What could a reasonable business or property owner have done to avoid the accident?
 If the answer is something simple and not too expensive, responsibility would rest with the business or property owner.

 Examples of Dangerous Property Conditions

-Broadly speaking, premises liability alleges a defendant property owner created a dangerous condition, allowed a dangerous condition on its property to exist and/or failed to take reasonable steps to warn people of the danger.
+Broadly speaking, premises liability claims allege a defendant property owner created a dangerous condition, allowed a dangerous condition on its property to exist and/or failed to take reasonable steps to warn people of the danger.
 While most cases involve a hazard that leads to a fall, such dangerous conditions can even include criminal acts committed by third parties.
 Some examples of situations giving rise to a valid claim include:

 .
 Constructing a ramp or other structure not in compliance with the Uniform Building Code, resulting in a fall.